lewoudar/configuror/README.md

 config = Config(mapping_files=mapping_files, ignore_file_absence=True)
 ```

-You can define a mapping of `file_type: <files>` where the `file_type` is the type of configuration file
+You can define a mapping of `file_type: <files>` where the `file_type` is the type of configuration file and `<files>`
-where you need to retrieve variables and `<files>` is the list of files to be added from the lowest to the highest
+is the list of files from the lowest to the highest priority where values will be loaded.
-priority.

 Since dictionaries are sorted starting from python3.6, the order of the keys is important as it will become the order of
 importance of your files.
-For example in the example above, configuror will load variables from files in the following order:
+For example in the example above, configuror will load values from files in the following order:
 - foo.ini
 - bar.ini
 - foo.toml